-The Surgical Technology Program at Saddleback College is committed to meeting high standards of education and training in Surgical Technology.
+The Surgical Technology Program at Saddleback College is dedicated to providing high-quality education and training that meets or exceeds established curriculum standards in the field of surgical technology.

-The Surgical Technology Program equips students with the knowledge, technical skills, and professional behaviors necessary to become competent entry-level surgical technologists capable of assisting in surgical procedures in various healthcare environments, including hospitals, outpatient surgery centers, and specialty clinics.
-Through a combination of classroom instruction, laboratory practice, and clinical experiences, students learn to maintain a sterile field, handle surgical instruments, and support surgeons and operating room teams in delivering safe, efficient, and high-quality patient care.
+The Surgical Technology Program prepares students with the knowledge, technical skills, and professional behaviors required to become competent, entry-level surgical technologists.
+Graduates will be equipped to assist in surgical procedures across various healthcare settings, including hospitals, outpatient surgery centers, and specialty clinics.
+Through a combination of classroom instruction, hands-on laboratory practice, and clinical experiences, students learn to maintain a sterile field, manage surgical instruments, and support surgeons and operating room teams in delivering safe, efficient, and high-quality patient care.

 Mission Statement